heinc1010/BAMixChecker/docs/Issues.rst

 .. image:: Running_time_per_p.jpg
     :alt: Running_time
-    :width: 400
+    :width: 600

-Table R1.
+Table.
 Average running time of BAMixChecker with various number of processes for 10 times with 30 WES samples in a desktop with Intel® Core™ i7-4790 CPU 3.60GHz with quad cores and 32 GB memory.

 We recommand the user to adjust the number of process ccording to their environment.